Brokenbonds/C_Sharp_Unity/README.md

 # Project 35 Overloading the '==' Operator <br>
 Added in an ID property for the Employ Class.
 Then created an overloading operator that uses the '==' operator which checks 2 employees id's to see if they are the same or not.
 Then export a message to the console accordingly.

+# Project 36 Generic Parameters
+Created A class with a generic list perameter, instanciated it into the main progarm then used it to create a string and int.